 Smartphones (both iPhones and Android) are introduced in the market at a higher price, but the price is reduced as time passes.

 Psychological pricing refers to the psychological pricing strategies marketers use to make customers buy the products, triggered by emotions rather than logic.
 Such strategies come in the form of:

 - Charm Pricing: This involves reducing the price by a minimal amount (say 1 cent) which makes the customer perceive the price to be less.
 For example – the price of a $3 product is set as $2.99 in supermarkets as customers’ brains process $2.99 to be nearer to $2 and not $3.

 - Prestige Pricing: This involves rounding off and setting a higher price for premium and exclusive products as rounded figures are easily processed and are preferred in such cases.

-- BOGOF: Buy one, get one free offers trigger the greed among the customers as they get two products for the price of one.
+- BOGOF: Buy one, get one free offer triggers the greed among the customers as they get two products for the price of one.
 This strategy is often used to clear up the stock or increase the volume of sales.

-- Price Anchoring: Anchor is the first (higher or lower) price communicated to the customer to make their mind revolve around that price and buy the product the retailer wants.
-For example – printing double price label showing a regular price and a sale price, keeping a higher priced and medium quality product along with a lower priced but good quality product to increase its sale, etc.
+- Price Anchoring: Anchor price is the first (higher or lower) price communicated to the customer to make their mind revolve around that price and buy the product the retailer wants.
+For example – printing a double price label showing a regular price and a sale price, keeping a higher-priced and medium quality product along with a lower-priced but good quality product to increase its sale, etc.